 The unaudited financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
-Certain information and note disclosures normally included in

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES: (CONTINUED) annual financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to those rules and regulations, although the Company believes that the disclosures made are adequate to make the information presented not misleading.
+Certain information and note disclosures normally included in regulations, although the Company believes that the disclosures made are adequate to make the information presented not misleading.
 These unaudited financial statements reflect, in the opinion of management, all adjustments (which include only normal recurring adjustments) necessary to fairly present the results of operations, changes in cash flows and financial position as of and the for periods presented.
 These unaudited financial statements should be read in conjunction with the audited financial statements and related notes thereto, appearing elsewhere herein.
 The results of the interim periods presented are not necessarily indicative of results to be expected for a full year.